khelz424/Spotify-Project/SpotifyProject.md

 ![Screenshot (44)](https://github.com/user-attachments/assets/a5ab2de8-e49a-492b-a0fa-ef079cff9de4)

-The visual is displayed as a clustered column chart with the Y-axis being the popularity figures and the X-axis being the year.
+The visual is displayed as a stacked bar chart with the Y-axis being the Year and the X-axis being the Popularity.
 In order to have the top 5 artists displayed on the visual I created a filter for the Artist column which shows the top 5 artists based off the sum of the track popularity.

 Snapshot Of Filter: